alifirhas/cmdk-revision/src/520-535/523-Evolve-again.md

 Yes, Roy did not choose to make any item this time, but chose to perform an evolution, he added an eye to himself, a huge eye!

-The position of this eye was placed by Roy on his chest.
-There was a vertical row of thorns in the middle of his chest.
-When the thorns were opened to the left and right, they would A huge eyeball was exposed in the center.
-This eyeball was not like the previous demon children, but a pure black crystalline eyeball.
+On Roy's chest, a peculiar ocular feature was positioned.
+A vertical row of thorns adorned the middle of his chest, capable of parting to reveal a massive eyeball at the center.
+Unlike his previous third eye, this particular ocular manifestation took the form of a pure black crystalline sphere, brimming with an eerie presence.

 [Eye of the Void]